 Input tax represents the VAT due or paid on purchases of goods and services subjected to VAT that the Group can claim against any future liability to the Bureau of Internal Revenue (BIR) for output VAT on sale of goods and services subjected to VAT.
 The input tax can also be recovered as tax credit under certain circumstances against future income tax liability of the Group upon approval of the BIR and/or Bureau of Customs.
 Input tax is stated at its estimated net realizable values.
-A valuation allowance is provided for any portion of the input tax that cannot be claimed against output tax or recovered as tax credit against future income tax liability.
+A valuation allowance is provided for any portion of the input tax that cannot be claimed against output associated liability.
+The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Group has retained.
+Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Group could be required to repay.

+tax or recovered as tax credit against future income tax liability.
 Input tax is recorded under current and noncurrent assets in the statement of financial position.